mirror/dd-wrt/src/router/transmission/docs/rpc-spec.md

 In Transmission, this key is an Object that includes:

-1. An optional `errorString` string that provides additional information that is not included in the `message` key of the Error object.
+1. An optional `error_string` string that provides additional information that is not included in the `message` key of the Error object.
 2. An optional `result` Object that contains additional keys defined by the method.

 ```json